Maham-j/HackerRank-Problems/Count-Apples-and-Oranges/README.md

 # 🍏🍊 Apple and Orange Counter 🍏🍊

-This Python script calculates the number of 🍏 and oranges 🍊 that land on Sam's house based on their positions and distances of falling.
+This Python script calculates the number of apples 🍏 and oranges 🍊 that land on Sam's house based on their positions and distances of falling.

 ## Table of Contents